xvik/gradle-animalsniffer-plugin/src/doc/docs/guide/performance.md

 Extra tasks are named like: cache[animalsniffer task name]Signatures.
 For example, main source set task (animalsnifferMain) pair is cacheAnimalsnifferMainSignatures.

+!!! note
-NOTE: For multi-module project, generated signature will not include module jars to avoid signature re-generation because of module changes.
+    For multi-module project, generated signature will not include module jars to avoid signature re-generation because of module changes.

+!!! note
-NOTE: When multiple signatures used (jdk and android) for the check, multiple cache signatures will be produced.
+    When multiple signatures used (jdk and android) for the check, multiple cache signatures will be produced.

-!!! important "Pay attention"
+!!! warning "Pay attention"
     Cache will make no sense if you always call animalsniffer after clean or just rarely use it.
     Cache build is a bit slower then normal check run, so it only makes sense when check used very often.
     Also, please note that cache has a side effect (read below about exclusions) and known issues (see below).